uktrade/data-store-service/README.md

 The data is then exposed via a HAWK authenticated API that is used by

 - External clients
-- A data-flow pipeline, DSSGenericPipeline, that ingests the data into Data Workspace
+- A data-flow pipeline, DSSGenericPipeline, that ingests the data into the Data Workspace datasets database

-## Integration with data-flow and Data Workspace's datasets database
+## data-flow and Data Workspace's datasets database

 Data is ingested into Data Workspace's datasets database every night, triggered by a job in Jenkins, leveraging data-flow.
 The following sequence diagram shows the high level steps involved for each source.